 The example shows a frame speed of 0.5 seconds, this means the GIF flashes 2 times per second

-Step 2: Ensure any text within the GIF has high visual contrast
+Step 2—Ensure any text within the GIF has high visual contrast

-You should also ensure that text within the GIF image has a strong contrast ratio for people with low vision.
-You can check this in design files using accessibility contrast checking tools like Stark or Contrast.
+• You should also ensure that text within the GIF image has a strong contrast ratio for people with low vision.

 The contrast plugin in Figma showing the text selected "We dare you" passes AAA contrast levels.This text is from the Detox Kitchen Vegan Challenge GIF in the Futurelabs case study area.